Starting an LLC in Maine comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 Meaning, if you live in or do business in Maine, then you should start your business in Maine.
 While many websites talk about tax rates and advantages of certain states, none of that applies if it’s not the state where you live and do business.
 And just because a certain state has cheaper LLC fees doesn’t mean it’s a good idea to form your LLC there.

-For example, if you form an LLC in Wyoming, but live in and conduct business in Maine, you’ll also need to register your Wyoming LLC in Maine (and pay fees).
+For example, if you form an LLC in Delaware, but live in and conduct business in Maine, you’ll also need to register your Delaware LLC in Maine (and pay fees).
 And you’ll end up paying Maine taxes anyway.
 This ends up leading to more costs and more headaches with no advantages.

 In summary, if you are a Maine resident, then yes, Maine is the best state to form an LLC.
 If you don’t live in and do business in Maine, then no, Maine probably isn’t a good state to start an LLC.